When it comes to seniors and fall-related injuries, the numbers are sobering…

 - Opt for non-slip soles (flip flops not ideal)

-As you can tell, most of the precautions are very easy to implement and won’t break your bank account in the process.
-Creating a safer environment in your home will not only help you prevent falling, but provide you with a sense of comfort and peace of mind.
+As you can see, taking a few simple precautions won’t break the bank, but they can help stop you from breaking a bone.
+Creating a safer home environment will not only help prevent falls, but provide you with a sense of comfort and peace of mind.
+And you can’t put a price tag on that.

-There are also many precautions that can be taken when you’re not at home that can go a long way to keeping you upright.
+When you’re not home, you can still take many precautions that can go a long way to keeping you upright.

 - Do your best to live a healthy and active lifestyle.
 With regular exercise and proper eating, you can strengthen your muscles and improve your balance.

 - Wear proper footwear.
-The right shoes are ones that are snug fitting and have proper grip on the bottom
+The right shoes fit snugly and have proper grip on the bottom.

 If you have any questions or additional tips on fall prevention, please share them in the comments section below.